 We began our day as every day ought to be begun – with cakes.
-Amelia had bought a small cake for her birthday (as you may recall), and Iris had given Kat two mooncakes the previous evening.
+The Missus had bought a small cake for her birthday (as you may recall), and Iris had given Kat two mooncakes the previous evening.
 Not wanting to port these delicacies to Beijing on their backs, the ladies decided to carry them in their bellies.

 I tried Kat’s mooncake, but did not care for it.
 It was very dense and quite sweet.
 Chinese people seem to like them, though – mooncakes are a very popular delicacy that are commonly eaten around the time of the Mid-Autumn Festival, which is a pretty big deal hereabouts.

 We went to check out of the hotel.
-Amelia and I had booked our own room for the first two nights in Shanghai, and had roomed with Kat for the following nights.
+The Missus and I had booked our own room for the first two nights in Shanghai, and had roomed with Kat for the following nights.
 Although we tried to be very clear about wishing to pay for our room separately, the clerk blithely combined our bills and put them on Kat’s credit card.
 Needless to say, Kat was not pleased, although she did feel that she had learned a valuable cultural lesson about differences in the formalities of payment.

 The hotel’s doorman redeemed his employer by feeding two cats outside and teaching us the word for “cat” in Mandarin.
 It is “mao”, which adds a whole layer of irony atop the classic kitty name “Chairman meow”.
 And not hipster irony, real irony.
-Amelia and I spotted at least two types of it.
+The Missus and I spotted at least two types of it.
 If you aren’t sure what they might be, I would recommend auditing a high-school English class.

 Anyways, we caught a cab to the right train station.
 Did I mention that we decided to take the bullet train to Beijing?
 Well, we did, and our cab got us there in the nick of time.
 This was fortuitous, as we had originally planned to take the subway to the wrong train station altogether.
 We changed our plans at the last minute because taking the subway seemed like a lot of work.
 Once again, we found that we had been saved from our own poor planning by a combination of laziness and money.